onlyafly/number-headings-obsidian/README.md

 There are two ways to get the plugin:

 1. Install the latest release from Obsidian directly.
 2. Unzip the most recent release into your `<vault>/.obsidian/plugins/` folder.
-You can find the latest release at <https://github.com/onlyafly/header-numbering-obsidian/releases/latest>.
+You can find the latest release at <https://github.com/onlyafly/number-headings-obsidian/releases/latest>.

-After you have installed the plugin, make sure that the switch for "Header Numbering" is turned on.
+After you have installed the plugin, make sure that the switch for "Number Headings" is turned on.

 You will see this plugin's commands in the command palette, by typing `CMD + P`.